mk270/whitakers-words/operational.md

 </TT></PRE>

-<P>While six prioritized translations may seem like enough,
-and they will likely cover the needs of a student, the full set (setting # parameter to not TRIM) contains much valuable information for the advanced translator.
+While six prioritized translations may seem like enough, and they will likely cover the needs of a student, the full set (setting # parameter to not TRIM) contains much valuable information for the advanced translator.
 For instance for the verb live vivo